Dale Berra: Houston Astros

 Lou Piniella was named the Yankees' manager in 1986 and Berra was released on July 27.
 Shortly afterwards, he was signed by the Houston Astros where Yogi Berra was a coach.
 Dale spent the rest of the 1986 season with Houston's triple-A affiliate.

 After spending most of 1987 with triple-A Tucson, Berra debuted with the Astros on August 15.
 He batted .178 in 19 games for the Astros, and was released at the end of the season.
 He spent the 1988 season in the Baltimore Orioles' system before retiring.

 Personal life

+Berra began using cocaine recreationally, introduced to it by friends during one offseason, early in his major league career.
+It was only in retrospect that he came to realize that it affected his play even at that early stage.
+Eventually he spiraled into an addiction, which Berra blames for his baseball career never blossoming into starhood.

 A resident of Glen Ridge, New Jersey, Berra was charged in April 1989 with cocaine possession as part of an investigation into a drug ring that was distributing as much as $20,000 in cocaine weekly in northern New Jersey.
-After three years in the Pretrial Intervention Program, the charges were dismissed.
+He was convicted of cocaine-related charges later that year, whereupon his first marriage ended in divorce.

+After three years in the Pretrial Intervention Program, the drug charges were dismissed.
+His cocaine use, however, continued until 1992, when a family intervention organized by his father, Yogi, made it clear that Dale's relationship with his family was in jeopardy if he continued to use drugs.
+Dale says that he not only stopped using right then, but actually lost his appetite for both drugs and alcohol on the spot, never to dabble again.

+Dale Berra went on to remarry, to wife Jane, with whom he raised two daughters, born c.
+2005 and c.
+2007.

 In 1990, Berra was running a construction company in Cranford, New Jersey.

-He’s now one of the principals of LTD Enterprises, which controls the brand image of his father.
+He is one of the principals of LTD Enterprises, which controls the brand image of his father.

-Berra played more games than any son of a Hall-of-Famer, topping Dick Sisler (853 to 799).
-His older brother, Larry, played briefly in the New York Mets organization, and his older brother, Tim, played with the Baltimore Colts in 1974.
+At the time of his retirement, Berra had played more games than any son of a Hall-of-Famer, topping Dick Sisler (853 to 799).
+This record was later broken by Vladimir Guerrero Jr.

+Dale is the youngest of three boys.
+His oldest brother, Larry, played briefly in the New York Mets organization.
+Middle brother Tim played with the Baltimore Colts in 1974.